BDC Hamburger Icon

 How to build business momentum

-1. Find the essence of what you do best to build business momentum.
+Find the essence of what you do best.

-Many businesses with a growth mindset focus on expanding the options they offer consumers.
-While this expands revenue sources and opens the company to a larger market, it comes with a potentially crippling problem: choice overload.
+Many businesses with a growth mindset focus on expanding the options they offer customers.
+While this can expand revenue sources and open the company to a larger market, it comes with a potentially crippling problem: choice overload.

 Did You Know?Did you know

-Choice overload is an example of a customer emotion rooted in unconscious bias that affects purchasing decisions.
-Other examples include regret aversion, sunk cost fallacy and status quo bias.
+Choice overload is an example of a customer emotion that is rooted in unconscious bias and affects purchasing decisions.
+Other examples include regret aversion, the sunken cost fallacy and status quo bias.

 FYIDid you know

 Building momentum is not a function of a marketing plan with a massive budget.
-It's about gaining a deeper understanding of customer and market needs ― and being agile enough to fulfill them better than the competition.
+It starts with understanding your customers and market and being agile enough to meet their needs better than the competition can.

 TipBottom line

-Stay aware of your competitors and their industry movements.
-Keeping your customers satisfied while differentiating yourself from the competition is far more effective than recovering lost customers.
+Stay aware of your competitors, and track industry trends.
+Keeping your customers satisfied while standing out from the competition is far more effective than recovering lost customers.

 Mistakes to avoid when building business momentum

-When your business is in a “flow state,” and things are going well, it feels great.
-However, it’s crucial to remain vigilant and avoid the following common mistakes that can slow or stop your momentum.
+It feels great when your business is in a “flow state” and things are going well.
+However, it’s just as important to stay alert and avoid common mistakes that can stall or stop your momentum, like the following:

 Did You Know?Did you know

-Even when things are going well, you will still sometimes make mistakes.
-If you take too much time analyzing a failure or trying to make it work, you will lose momentum.
-Instead of doubling down on your failing programs, products or marketing, resolve to fail quickly, learn the lesson and move on.
+Even when things are going well, mistakes are inevitable.
+But spending too much time analyzing a failure — or trying to force something that isn’t working — can stall your momentum.
+Instead of doubling down on underperforming programs, products or marketing efforts, aim to fail fast, learn the lesson and move on.

 The importance of building business momentum